greald/transportradar/README.md

 ##### Stop tracing
 After having hit the

     stop-button

-the registered user's location is no longer sent, until the star-button is hit again or the app is restarted.
+the registered user's location is no longer sent, until the start-button is hit again or the app is restarted.